Isolation & Anxiety

-As certified trainers we’ve worked with many dogs suffering from Isolation and Separation Anxiety.
-It’s not the easiest behavior to modify but it can be done.
+As certified Los Angeles dog trainers in West LA, we’ve worked with many dogs suffering from isolation and separation anxiety.
+It’s not the easiest behavior to modify, but it can be done.
 Give us a call today!

 Causes of Fear, Phobias and Anxiety in Dogs

-- Separation anxiety: history of abandonment, multiple owners, rehoming, or prior neglect are common experiences; exacerbating the condition may be that the dog has been often abandoned or rehomed because of separation anxiety.
+- Separation anxiety: a history of abandonment, multiple owners, rehoming, or prior neglect are common experiences; exacerbating the condition may be that the dog has been often abandoned or re-homed because of separation anxiety.

-- Most fears, phobias, and anxieties can often be determined at a young age (even at 4-6 weeks old) if we now what to look for.
-Additionally, many anxious and fearful develop at the onset of social maturity, from 12 to 36 months of age.
+- Most fears, phobias, and anxieties can often be determined at a young age (even at 4-6 weeks old) if we know what to look for.
+Additionally, many anxious and fearful tendencies develop around 12 to 36 months of age.
 A profound form of fear and withdrawal of unknown cause occurs at 8 to 10 months of age.
 Whenever an anxious or fearful response is triggered, it’s important to start working with the dog immediately to decrease its reactivity.